 Section 5.
-In home port, a sailing complement employee who is scheduled for work and reports to work will be paid for a minimum of four (4) hours or his/her scheduled shift, whichever is lesser.
-However, unless a sailing complement employee is notified during the first two (2) hours of his/her work period that his/her shift is being curtailed he/she will be paid for the remainder of his/her scheduled shift.
+In home port, a sailing complement employee who is scheduled for work and reports to work will be paid for a minimum of four (4) hours or the employee's scheduled shift, whichever is lesser.
+However, unless a sailing complement employee is notified during the first two (2) hours of the employee's work period that the employee's shift is being curtailed the employee will be paid for the remainder of the employee's scheduled shift.
 In home port, a sailing complement employee required to be present for sailing (but not scheduled to work) and reports as required, will be guaranteed a minimum of two (2) hours pay.
-Nothing herein contained is intended to deny the University the right to require the employee to work during the period for which he/she is being paid.
+Nothing herein contained is intended to deny the University the right to require the employee to work during the period for which the employee is being paid.
 The University agrees to carefully consider all factors involved in determining sailing times from home port and, whenever possible, to set those times between 0600 and 1630.

 Section 6.
 Changes in the established days of work while in home port will not be effected without one (1) day advance notice to the employee.
-The University will not require an employee to take off from his/her established days of work in home port in order to avoid payment of overtime during an arrival or departure week.
+The University will not require an employee to take off from the employee's established days of work in home port in order to avoid payment of overtime during an arrival or departure week.